 and my families favorite, Peaches and Cream Steel Cut Oats

 For the series this month I’m going to cover recipes for the most commonly used varieties.

 These oats take the longest to cook and are basically just chopped up oat groat (which is what’s found in the hull of the oat grain).
-They have a delicious chewy and creamy texture and have been an ever increasing favorite over the past few years.
+They have a deliciously chewy and creamy texture and have been an ever-increasing favorite over the past few years.